 These are the people whose special knowledge, skills or enterprise are vital to the continuing survival of a business - people who are difficult to replace.
 Remember, key people come in many guises.
-They aren't always the Managing Director or other high-profile senior managers.
-Consider other key functions that are necessary to the company's business when talking key person insurance with your clients.
+They aren't always the Managing Director or other high-profile senior managers; consider other key functions that are necessary to the company's business.